 Multiply line 6 by 0.9% (0.009) and enter the result on line 7.

 Enter federal income tax withheld on wages paid to your employees.
 Generally, you must withhold federal income tax from employees from whom you withhold social security and Medicare taxes.
-See sections 5 and 13 of Pub.
+See section 5 of Pub.
 51 for more information on withholding rules.